t4rra/hotspot-helper/README.md

 # Hotspot Helper
 Fixes the lag spikes caused by windows hotspot when using wireless Virtual Reality streaming apps.

+> This repository is no longer maintained!

+---

 ## Features
 - Fixes the lag spikes caused by Windows Hotspot scanning
 - Minimal setup